Frequently asked questions

 Opioid-induced constipation (OIC)

-Opioid-induced constipation, or opioid-induced constipation, is a type of constipation you may develop as a result of taking opioid medication prescribed by your doctor to relieve pain.
+Opioid-induced constipation, or OIC, is a type of constipation you may develop as a result of taking opioid medication prescribed by your doctor to relieve pain.

 Opioid-induced constipation is different from other types of constipation that you might treat with OTC laxatives.
 OTC laxatives are typically used for the treatment of occasional constipation, and do not treat the underlying cause of opioid-induced constipation.